Chirality: Biology

 In humans, chirality (also referred to as handedness or laterality) is an attribute of humans defined by their unequal distribution of fine motor skill between the left and right hands.
 An individual who is more dexterous with the right hand is called right-handed, and one who is more skilled with the left is said to be left-handed.
-Chirality is also seen in the study of facial asymmetry.
+Chirality is also seen in the study of facial asymmetry and is known as aurofacial asymmetry.

+According to the Axial Twist theory, vertebrate animals develop into a left-handed chirality.
+Due to this, the brain is turned around and the heart and bowels are turned by 90°.

 In the case of the health condition situs inversus totalis, in which all the internal organs are flipped horizontally (i.e. the heart placed slightly to the right instead of the left), chirality poses some problems should the patient require a liver or heart transplant, as these organs are chiral, thus meaning that the blood vessels which supply these organs would need to be rearranged should a normal, non situs inversus (situs solitus) organ be required.

 In the monocot bloodroot family, the species of the genera Wachendorfia and Barberetta have only individuals that either have the style points to the right or the style pointed to the left, with both morphs appearing within the same populations.
 This is thought to increase outcrossing and so boost genetic diversity, which in turn may help to survive in a changing environment.
-Remarkably, the related genus Dilatris also has chiraly dimorphic flowers, but here both morphs occur on the same plant.
+Remarkably, the related genus Dilatris also has chirally dimorphic flowers, but here both morphs occur on the same plant.
 In flatfish, the summer flounder or fluke are left-eyed, while halibut are right-eyed.